KonstantKuz/IProgressBar-EventBased-/README.md

         // All of this properties also have explanations in IProgressBar.cs
         // so if you want you can go to realization and study the work of progress bars deeper
-        // to initialize progress you simply need to set up InitialData of HealthExampleTreeProgressBar
+        // to initialize progress you simply need to set up InitialData of HealthExampleProgressBar
         // and send it using InitializeProgress event

         healthInitData.MinValue = 0;
         healthInitData.MaxValue = maxHealth;
         healthInitData.CurrentValue = maxHealth;

-        HealthExampleTreeProgressBar.InitializeProgress(healthInitData);
+        HealthExampleProgressBar.InitializeProgress(healthInitData);
     }

     public void ApplyDamage(float amount)